vocdoni/davinci-node/api/README.md

   "sequencerStats": { // Stats about the Sequencer runing the API (not the whole network)
-    "stateTransitionCount": "number", // Total number of state transitions performed "lastStateTransitionDate": "date", // Date of the most recent state transition "uploadedStateTransitionCount": "number", // Number of state transitions uploaded to the blockchain "aggregatedVotesCount": "number", // Total number of votes that have been aggregated into batches "verifiedVotesCount": "number", // Total number of votes that have been cryptographically verified "pendingVotesCount": "number", // Number of votes waiting to be processed
+    "stateTransitionCount": "number", // Total number of state transitions performed "lastStateTransitionDate": "date", // Date of the most recent state transition "settledStateTransitionCount": "number", // Number of state transitions settled to the Ethereum blockchain "aggregatedVotesCount": "number", // Total number of votes that have been aggregated into batches "verifiedVotesCount": "number", // Total number of votes that have been cryptographically verified "pendingVotesCount": "number", // Number of votes waiting to be processed